codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why was it called the dark ages?
-Because of all the knights.
+What do you call your friend who stands in a hole?
+Phil.

 ## Daily Trivia

-Which one of these is not an official development name for a Ubuntu release?
+How many bits make up the significand portion of a single precision floating point number?
- 1. Trusty Tahr
+ 1. 23
- 2. Utopic Unicorn
+ 2. 8
- 3. Wily Werewolf
+ 3. 53
- 4. Mystic Mansion
+ 4. 15

 <details>
   <summary>Answer</summary>
-  Mystic Mansion
+  23
 </details>